COSC3020/asymptotics-noahvogt1/README.md

 # The O, Omega, and Theta
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I used chatGPT to undestand the big O, omega and theta better because I was having difficulty conceptualizing it.
+I also had some help from Ethan Merrill

 Each row in the table below specifies two functions $f(n)$ and $g(n)$.
 Fill in the *number* from this list that best describes their relationship: